Yarmouth21/Yarmouth21/README.md

 <h1 align="center">Hi 👋, I'm Jürgens</h1>
 <h3 align="center">A passionate machine learning for finance student in France !</h3>

-- 🔭 I’m currently working on **a stress detection system on facial expression analysis for IA4Care.**
+- 🔭 I’m currently working on **a predictive model to predict volatily and feed portfolio.**

 - 🌱 I’m currently learning **Artifial Intelligence for finance at NEOMA BS and mastering Python libraries essential for Data Science on my own.**